anandita-3217/notes-app/README.md

-My First Attempt at a desktop App.
-Probably for notes. lets try to make it work!
+My First Attempt at a Desktop App for Notes Using Electron JS